vals-productions/sqlighter/README.md

 ### Pre requisites

-Let's create some sqlite file using sqlite command line or one of the existing UI tools and create a table "user" in it.
+Let's create some sqlite database file using sqlite command line or one of the existing UI tools and create a table "user" in it.

 ``` sql